aiplanethub/getting-started-with-deep-learning/module-3-neural-networks-for-classification-problems/255-Working of Neural Network.md

 ## Summarising the working of a NN
-* A Neural Network passes data to model via forward propagation.
+* A Neural Network passes data to the model via forward propagation.
 * When it reaches the last(output) layer, it calculates loss on output.
-* It then back propagates information about the loss/error, in reverse through the network to the input layer, so that it can alter the parameters weights.
+* It then back propagates information about the loss/error, in reverse, through the network to the input layer so that it can alter the parameters/weights.
-* Gradient Descent is calculated via backpropagation and works to minimise this loss:
+* Gradient Descent is calculated via Backpropagation and works to minimize this loss:
-  * By calculating gradient of loss function according to weights
+  * By calculating the gradient of loss function according to weights
   * Updating weights accordingly

 Download the slides for this module [from here](https://docs.google.com/presentation/d/1giN8HnKYKvLJ59OMJYglU4H0uMCjnqZb7QsQ1lXkXhk/edit?usp=sharing).